Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We were out of camp by 9:15 and done with the portage by 10:00.

 At the end of the portage, we meet Bob and Janice.
-THey are couple we saw camped last night, before the Koko Falls portage.
+They are the couple we saw camped last night, before the Koko Falls portage.
 Janice told us that, when they saw us start the portage in the half-light, they thought we must be a couple of hard-core guys who were trying to race through the Hunters Island loop.
 I explained that we were racing, but only against the light, and only because we had screwed up.